chapel-lang/chapel/doc/rst/technotes/libraries.rst

 generated using `--library-cmakelists`.

 This CMakeLists file defines `CHPL_INCLUDE_DIRS` and `CHPL_LINK_LIBS` which can be used in your CMake project.
-To incorporate your Chapel library into a target named `myTarget`, add the following lines to your CMakeLists:
+To incorporate your Chapel library into a target named `myTarget`, add the following lines to your project's CMakeLists:

 .. code-block:: cmake
    include(path/to/generated/CmakeLists)